 How your purchase works

 When a purchase is made, the payment is handled by one of our payment partners.
 For your privacy, Mojang does not obtain or store payment information.
-Instead, when a successful transaction has been completed, we are sent notification of the purchase.
-Afterwards, you receive an email from Mojang that contains a transaction ID (see below for the different ID types), unless you have typed your email address incorrectly.
-This transaction ID is your proof of purchase.
+Instead, when a transaction has been completed, we are sent notification of the purchase.
+Afterwards, you receive an email from Mojang that contains an order number and/or transaction ID (see below for the different ID types).
+This number is your proof of purchase.
 If you used a gift code or PIN from a prepaid card to start a Minecraft account, we use that code to verify account ownership.